 “I’m beginning to see that,” I said.
 We were quiet a moment, but my mind was anything but.
 “I’m worried about him, Henry.”

-He rubbed my shoulder with a large hand.
+He rubbed my shoulder.
 “Your concern is misplaced.
 It’s everyone else you should be worried about.”

 Perhaps he was right.
 Though I had lived with John for two years now, this was the first time I had been privy to his more volatile emotions.
 Before, he’d kept them to himself, or shared them with Henry, not me.
-For all I knew, this was simply the way that John expressed himself…or, more like, didn’t express himself when he experienced high states of emotion.
+For all I knew, this was simply the way that John expressed himself…or, more like, didn’t express himself.

 Henry climbed out of the tub first, leaving me time for a final soap down, which he supervised with close attention to ensure I didn’t scrub my skin raw again.
 Once I was clean, I hauled my aching carcass out of the water, dried myself off, and rang for Harriet.